StreetSupport/streetsupport-web/README.md

 ## Git Branching

-Please work in the develop branch first and only merge to staging when ready and tested, followed by merging from staging to release when signed off.
+Please work in the develop branch first, and use feature branches for significant pieces of work.
+Only merge to staging when ready and tested.
 Travis CI automatically builds on each commit to develop, staging and release.

-* The develop branch automatically builds to: [http://dev.streetsupport.net](http://dev.streetsupport.net),
-* The staging branch automatically builds to: [http://beta.streetsupport.net](http://beta.streetsupport.net),
 * The release branch automatically builds to: [http://streetsupport.net](http://streetsupport.net).

 ## Build Status